-- $caml_callback(f, a)$ applies the functional value f to the value a and returns the value returned by f. - caml_callback2(f, a, b) applies the functional value f (which is assumed to be a curried OCaml function with two arguments) to a and b. - caml_callback3(f, a, b, c) applies the functional value f (a curried OCaml function with three arguments) to a, b and c. - caml_callbackN(f, n, args) applies the functional value f to the n arguments contained in the C array of values args.
+- $caml_callback(f, a)$ applies the functional value f to the value a and returns the value returned by f. - caml_callback2(f, a, b) applies the functional value f (which is assumed to be a curried OCaml function with two arguments) to a and b. - caml_callback3(f, a, b, c) applies the functional value f (a curried OCaml function with three arguments) to a, b and c.

+• $caml_callbackN(f, n, args)$ applies the functional value f to the n arguments contained in the C array of values args.

 If the function f does not return, but raises an exception that escapes the scope of the application, then this exception is propagated to the next enclosing OCaml code, skipping over the C code.
-That is, if an OCaml function f calls a C function g that calls back an OCaml function g that raises a stray exception, then the execution of g is interrupted and the exception is propagated back into g.
+That is, if an OCaml function f calls a C function g that calls back an OCaml function h that raises a stray exception, then the execution of g is interrupted and the exception is propagated back into f.

 If the C code wishes to catch exceptions escaping the OCaml function, it can use the functions $caml_callback_exn$, $caml_callback_exn$, $caml_callback_exn$, $caml_callback_exn$.
 These functions take the same arguments as their non-exn counterparts, but catch escaping exceptions and return them to the C code.
-The return value v of the $caml_callback_exn$ functions must be tested with the macro $caml_cxn$ function_result(v).
-If the macro returns "false", no exception occurred, and v is the value returned by the OCaml function.
-If $caml_cxn$ function_result(v) returns "true", an exception escaped, and its value (the exception descriptor) can be recovered using $caml_cxn$ function($caml_cxn$).
+The return value v of the $caml_callback_exn$ functions must be tested with the macro $caml_callback_exn$ functions must be tested with the macro $caml_callback_exn$ function occurred, and $caml_callback_exn$ function.
+If $caml_callback_exn$ function occurred, and $caml_callback_exn$ function occurred, and caml

-Warning: If the OCaml function returned with an exception, $Extract_exception$ should be applied to the exception result prior to calling a function that may trigger garbage collection.
+Warning: If the OCaml function returned with an exception, $\texttt{Extract_exception}$ should be applied to the exception result prior to calling a function that may trigger garbage collection.
 Otherwise, if v is reachable during garbage collection, the runtime can crash since v does not contain a valid value.